ibm-cloud-docs/EventStreams/messagehub106.md

 ** The MQ Light API is available as part of the Standard plan only.**
 <br/>

-The {{site.data.keyword.mql}} API provides a higher level of abstraction for messaging compared to Kafka, which makes it easier to learn and easier to use in your applications.
+The {{site.data.keyword.mql}} API provides a higher level of abstraction for messaging compared to Kafka.
 {:shortdesc}

 The choice between using a Kafka client or the {{site.data.keyword.mql}} API depends on the messaging topology that you